 Adaptive pants are usually designed such that the back rises higher than the front, ensuring that wearers always have sufficient coverage.

-Pull-up tabs are the stretchy straps located on the sides of pants and are intended to make them easier to pull up.
-Once released, the elastic goes back to its original position and lays flat against the waistband, which ensures maximum comfort for the wearer.
+Pull-up tabs are stretchy straps on the sides of pants and are intended to make them easier to pull up.
+Once released, the elastic returns to its original position and lays flat against the waistband, ensuring maximum comfort for the wearer.

-Tags often cause a lot of sensory issues for people, so if you find them bothersome, you should seek out garments that print the tag directly on the garment rather than having a separate bit of fabric flapping around.
+Tags often cause many sensory issues for people, so if you find them bothersome, you should seek out garments that print the tag directly on the garment rather than having a separate bit of fabric flapping around.

 Then, you will never need to worry about dealing with a rough seam or cutting out a tag again.